 PICKUP - Time to First Review.
 This metric indicates how fast reviewers provide feedback to their peers and is the time between when a PR is opened and the first time a contributor reviews that PR.

 REVIEW - Time to Merge from First Review.
 This metric signifies how fast submitters incorporate feedback from their peers in code review and is the time from a PR's first review to that PR being merged.

 DEPLOY - Time to Deploy from Merge.
 This metric indicates the time between when a PR is merged to when it gets released into production.

 The Project Timeline will help you and your team quickly see signals of process blockers affecting the health of your team’s software development during conversations in your retrospectives.
 Use this data to generate an open conversation around team-led expectations versus actuals to provide a platform for innovative ideas that otherwise may have passed with the agenda items.

 The Project Timeline report provides a view of how work trend evolved over time.
 Use this visualization to spot any irregularities and spikes, such as high spikes of Churn.
-You can also see the top performers for each metric: New Work, Legacy Refactor, Help Others, and Churn.
+You can also see the Work Focus Metrics leaderboards: New Work, Legacy Refactor, Help Others, and Churn.

 NEW WORK - Brand new code that does not replace other code.

 LEGACY REFACTOR - Changes to code that has not been touched in the last 21 days.

 HELP OTHERS - Changes to code that have been checked in within the last 21 days by a different contributor.